-3 Steps to Find if You’re a High Risk Pregnancy
+3 Steps To Find İf You're A High Risk Pregnancy

 If you have preexisting health conditions such as high blood pressure, cancer, autoimmune disorders, diabetes or HIV, your pregnancy will likely be placed into the high-risk category.
 If you are a teenager or if you are over age 35, your pregnancy usually has a higher risk for problems.
 Both underweight and overweight conditions can create a high-risk situation.
 Multiple births, a history of pregnancy problems and a previous c-section birth also categorizes a woman as high-risk.